 1. Where your images are stored

 Lightroom Classic CC is the new version of the ‘old’ Lightroom.
 Your images are stored locally on your own computer’s disk drives, and while you can synchronise images in a more limited way with Adobe’s Lightroom Web and Lightroom Mobile tools (see the next section), Lightroom Classic takes a ‘desktop first’ approach where online synchronisation is a useful add-on rather than being central to the whole software.

 2. Image synchronisation and access

 Lightroom Classic CC can synchronise images too, but in a different and more limited way.
-First, you can synchronise individual Collections, but not your whole catalog, so you don’t get to see your entire catalog online or in your mobile app.
+First, you can sync Collections, but not your whole catalog, so you don’t get to see your entire catalog online or in your mobile app.
 Second, it only synchronises a lower-resolution Smart Preview.
-It’s enough for on-screen display, social media and smaller prints, however, and any editing changes you make are synchronised back to the original image in the Lightroom catalog on your computer.
-One advantage of Lightroom Classic’s use of Smart Previews is that they don’t seem to count towards the limited storage allocation you get with the regular Photography Plan – though that may change, of course.
+It’s enough for on-screen display, social media and editing – any editing changes you make are synchronised back to the original image in the Lightroom catalog on your computer.
+At the moment, Lightroom Classic’s Smart Previews don’t seem to count towards the limited storage allocation you get with the regular Photography Plan.

 3. Editing tools

 The editing tools in Lightroom CC are now almost equivalent to those in Lightroom Classic.
 There’s little to choose between them.